Ananya22112308/DAL-Project-EconoInsight/README.md

 # DAL-Project-EconoInsight <br>

+## Overview <br>
+The project aims to explore the determinants of economic growth in a range of countries, encompassing both developed and developing nations, each with its unique narrative.
+The primary focus is on essential economic indicators such as GDP, inflation, money supply, exchange rates, and foreign direct investment (FDI).
+These factors collectively contribute to assessing and understanding the overall economic well-being of a country.

 ## EconoInsight Project Setup <br>
 ### Extract Data Files<br>
 Download the Zip Folder of the Project and Unzip the data files into the appropriate folder.
 Make sure to download the CSV file named finaldata.<br>